rintujude/loan-manager/README.md

 2. Access the APIs using a REST client such as Postman or cURL.

-3. Refer to the API documentation for details on how to use each endpoint.

-3. Refer to the API documentation for details on how to use each endpoint.
+3. Refer to the API documentation for details on how to use each endpoint  [here](https://docs.google.com/document/d/1BjaFYo8NgyKJknSOVKkXJXoY4SqegKJ_jGgGE9gaqoE/edit?usp=sharing).

 ## Testing